 Before I4OC started, publishers releasing references in the open accounted for just 1% of citation metadata collected annually by Crossref.
 Following discussions over the past months, several subscription-access and open-access publishers have recently made the decision to release reference list metadata publicly.
 These include: American Geophysical Union, Association for Computing Machinery, BMJ, Cambridge University Press, Cold Spring Harbor Laboratory Press, EMBO Press, Royal Society of Chemistry, SAGE Publishing, Springer Nature, Taylor & Francis, and Wiley.
 These publishers join other publishers who have been opening their references through Crossref for some time.

-As of January 2018, the fraction of publications with open references has grown from 1% to more than 50% out of 38 million articles with references deposited with Crossref.
+As of August 2022, the fraction of publications with open references has grown from 1% to 100% out of 61 million articles with references deposited with Crossref.

 We encourage all other scholarly publishers to follow the example of these trail-blazing publishers by making their reference metadata publicly available.
 Please contact Crossref Support ([email protected]) for more information, or to let them know that you are ready to open up your reference metadata now.
 See also our list of responses to frequently asked questions.